 The morning after surgery, a nurse visited Claudia’s hospital room and gave her an estrogen tablet.
 She wondered why she would need the hormone supplement when she still had her ovaries.

 When she also asked her doctor, Dr. Bullock reassured her she had her ovaries.
 Claudia says the doctor responded, “No, no, no. You have your ovaries.
 They were normal.
 They are fine.
 Everything is good.”
-Reassured from her doctor, Claudia was released to go home to recover further.
+Reassured by her doctor, Claudia was released to go home to recover further.

 Unfortunately, at a post-operative check-up a few weeks later, she was given bad news.